How To Find Great Ideas To Grow Your B2B Blog And Drive Conversions

 In the increasingly competitive SEO sphere, where the best keywords have long since been taken, investing in content isn’t easy for B2B sales companies.
 For content marketers, achieving first-page ranking in search engines is harder than ever before.

-In chasing search traffic, marketers become fixated on keyword research tools and SEO tactics.
+Marketers become fixated on keyword research tools and SEO tactics in chasing search traffic.
 This can often lead to content marketers becoming tunnel-visioned, with search results for virtually any lucrative keyword revealing a bunch of copycat articles that share almost identical titles and content as the top-ranking sites.
 Lacking any sort of additional analysis or comprehension, this constant repetition of imitative information means that very few articles actually resonate with their audience or offer their readers any real value.

 How can marketers write relevant content for their audience and still be original?
 In this article, you’ll learn how trigger events can be an incredible tool for sourcing ideas, finding novel angles, and ultimately creating content that is value-adding and makes your audience want to consume it.